lufuhao/Gsnap2Augustus/README.md

 ## Descriptions:

-  2-step gsnap-augustus to improve the performace
+  2-step gsnap-augustus to improve *ab initio* prediction

-1. Map your reads to your genome, merge and sort BAM to --bam1
+1. GSNAP map reads to genome, merge and sort BAM to --bam1

 2. Execuate Function 1-3 to generate -o3ex

-3. Map your reads to -o3ex, merge and sort BAM to --bam2
+3. GSNAP map reads to -o3ex, merge and sort BAM to --bam2

 4. Execuate Function 4-5